 Install the CytoscapeRPC plugin.
-This process is explained at http://cytoscape.org/manual/Cytoscape2_7Manual.html#PluginsandthePluginManager but briefly (and more simply), installation consists of copying the plugin's jar file to the 'Plugins' directory of your installed Cytoscape application, and then restarting Cytoscape.
-You should see CytoscapeRPC in Cytoscape's Plugins menu; click to activate the plugin, which starts the XMLRPC server, and which listens for commands from \boldsymbol{R} (or elsewhere).
+This process is explained at http://cytoscape.org/manual/Cytoscape2_8Manual.html#PluginsandthePluginManager but briefly (and, for many readers, more simply), installation consists of copying the plugin's jar file to the 'Plugins' directory of your installed Cytoscape application, and then restarting Cytoscape.
+You should see CytoscapeRPC in Cytoscape's Plugins menu; click to activate the plugin, which starts the XMLRPC server, and which listens for commands from \mathbf{R} (or elsewhere).
 The default and usual choice is to communicate over port 9000 on localhost.
 You can choose a different port from the Plugins->CytoscapeRPC activate menu item.
 If you choose a different port, be sure to use that port number when you call the RCytoscape constructor - the default value on in the constructor argument list is also 9000.
+You probably want to set 'Auto Start' on for the plugin, which can be done from its 'Settings' menu.